Terms of service

 - if they operate a shared Customer account, make (or allow any third party to make) material available by means of the Services (including shareable links and SCORM objects), the Customer is entirely responsible for the content of, and any harm resulting from, that content.
 That is the case regardless of what form the content takes, which includes, but is not limited to text, photo, video, audio, or code;

-- the technical processing and transmission of the Service, including the Customer’s content, may be transferred unencrypted and involve
+- the technical processing and transmission of the Service, including the Customer’s content, are encrypted and involve

 (a) transmissions over various networks; and